 Modify Change the value of the selected register component.
 You will be prompted for a new value.
 The same action can be performed by pressing ENTER or double-clicking as described above.
 Inspect This item has no function in the XMM register window.
 Hex Toggle the XMM register window display between hexadecimal and floating-point display.
 This menu item sets options on a per-window basis, overriding the global settings.
 When you use the menu item to change these settings, they will not be saved between debugging sessions.
-To change an option permanently, see "The Window Options Dialog" on page 38.
+To change an option permanently, see "The Window Options Dialog" on page 33.
 Signed Toggle the display of the contents of the XMM registers as signed or unsigned quantities.
 When "signed" is enabled, each byte, word, doubleword or quadword is displayed as a signed quantity.
 When "signed" is disabled, each byte, word, doubleword or quadword is displayed as an unsigned quantity.
 Byte Display the contents of the XMM registers as a series of 16 bytes.
 Word Display the contents of the XMM registers as a series of 8 words.
 DWord Display the contents of the XMM registers as a series of 4 doublewords.
+QWord Display the contents of the XMM registers as a series of 2 quadwords.
+Float Display the contents of the XMM registers as a series of 4 single-precision floating-point values.
+Double Display the contents of the XMM registers as a series of 2 double-precision floating-point values.